alphagov/govuk-design-system/src/patterns/addresses/index.md

 Use an address lookup that can identify addresses with Unique Property Reference Numbers (UPRNs).
 UPRNs are 12-digit unique identifiers for every addressable location across the UK.

-Open standards for government mandates that [services that store property information must use UPRN identifiers](https://www.gov.uk/government/publications/open-standards-for-government/identifying-property-and-street-information).
+Open standards for government mandate that [services that store property information must use UPRN identifiers](https://www.gov.uk/government/publications/open-standards-for-government/identifying-property-and-street-information).

-Using UPRN identifiers helps users enter an address accurately and ensures it stays consistent.
-This helps your service by making address data easier to handle, reducing errors and removing the need for manual address matching in the future.
+Using UPRN identifiers helps users enter addresses accurately.
+This helps your service by making address data more consistent and easier to handle, which reduces errors and removes the need for manual address matching in the future.

 See a post on [The power of UPRNs in linking data on the Geospatial Insights blog](https://gdsgeospatial.blog.gov.uk/2026/01/23/unlocking-better-outcomes-the-power-of-uprns-in-linking-data/).